briansimiyuj/doctor-appointment-app/README.md

     a.
 Create a toggle button to toggle the dark mode on and off
     b.
 Add notifications settings
     c.
 Set dark mode to localStorage

+### Not Found Page

+Not Found Page will be a page that will be displayed when the user tries to access a page that does not exist.

+  1. Create a Not Found Page and mount it on Script component and provide a route for it